liauhyj/GDipSA-.Net-Core-CA-Team-4/README.md

 This is Team 4's submission for one of the CAs we were assigned as part of our coursework in the GDipSA programme.

+In order to run the code smoothly, please change the server name "DbConn": "Server=(local);Database=Software4You;Trusted_Connection=True;" in appsettings.json.

+Jon's Branch is the branch where I did my work.

+I also worked on the master branch.

+## Brief Description of the CA

 The objective of this CA is to create a shopping cart page.

-Jon's Branch is the branch where I did most of my work.
-I also worked on the master branch.

 ## An overview of what I did for this project